gerbera/gerbera/doc/config-generate.rst

 but not as a full configuration.
 The following sections are supported: ``Server``, ``Ui``, ``ExtendedRuntime``, ``DynamicContainer``, ``Database``, ``Import``, ``Mappings``, ``Boxlayout``, ``Transcoding``.
 The pseudo section ``All`` is equivalent to stating no section at all.

+The command line option ``--modules=Autoscan`` can be used to generate a ``from-file="autoscan.xml"`` for autoscan section allowing to put the autoscan config in a separate file.

-You can use ``gerbera --check-config -c <file>`` to verify your settings before starting the service.
+After adjusting the file to your needs, you can use ``gerbera --check-config -c <file>`` to verify your settings before starting the service.

 .. admonition:: Example